1‑866‑ARF‑MEOW

 1. To cool off

-Even if your dog isn’t overheating, they may pant from exercise, just like humans breathe heavily after running.
-Dogs that do heavy exercise (like running or playing fetch) will pant, and may even pause their run to lie down.
-This should be a sign to take a break, and get your pup some cool water.
+It’s normal for dogs to pant on a hot day or during exercise.
+Dogs that exercise rigorously (like running or playing fetch) will pant, and may even pause their run to lie down.
+This should be a sign to take a break and get your pup some water.

 2. To express excitement